B2-Kumar/Notes/computer network.md

 Cables,
 Repeaters,
 Modem, etc.

+point to point configuration : It provides a dedicated linking or the cabling between two devices.
+The entire capacity of the link is reserved for the data transmission between those two devices.
+It is the simplest and the most efficient point of connection topology between the devices.

+Network devices are physical devices that enable communication and interaction between hardware on a computer network. e.g - hub, bridge, repeater, modem, router, gateway, etc.

+Reasons to Have Both IP and MAC Addresses:
+Every MAC address assigned to the NIC of a physical device that aids in network device identification is the solution to this question.
+On the internet, a response is sent to our IP address when we ask for a page to load.
+The internet protocol suite has different layers on which MAC and IP addresses work.
+The layer 2 MAC address identifies the devices connected to the same broadcast network (such as the router).
+On the other hand, layer 3 uses IP addresses to aid distinguish between devices on various networks.
+The MAC address is still required to locate the devices on the same network even when we have the IP address to identify the device over other networks.
+IP addresses manage the logical routable connection from computer to computer AND network to network while MAC addresses manage the actual connection between computers.

+Bandwidth : Bandwidth in computer networks refers to the maximum data transfer rate or capacity of a network channel or communication link.
+It represents the amount of data that can be transmitted in a given time frame.

 Data Link Layer:
 This layer focuses on creating a reliable link between two directly connected nodes and managing data frames.